cdl-geneseo/geneseo-dictionary/S/Spooge---archived.md

 # Spooge - archived

-Bibliographies and Study Guides

-Dictionary of Geneseo English

-View All Entries

-Q-T

-Bibliographies and Study Guides : Spooge - archived

 Created by  Unknown User (arh11), last modified by  Graham Drake on Jan 14, 2015

 \ spu\: 1. (v) to ejaculate 2. (noun) semen. &quot;There's spooge all over his bed sheets.&quot; A similar definition appears at http://www.urbandictionary.com/define.php?term=spooge; the entry is probably not specific to Geneseo.